Acellera/acegen-open/tutorials/adding_custom_model.md

 adding the models would look like this:

     model_mapping = {
-        "gpt2_example": (
+        "gpt2": (
             create_gpt2_actor,
             None,
             None,
+            Path(__file__).resolve().parent.parent.parent / "priors" / "enamine_real_vocabulary.txt",
-            Path(__file__).resolve().parent.parent.parent  / "priors" / "chembl_vocabulary.txt",
+            Path(__file__).resolve().parent.parent.parent / "priors" / "gpt2_enamine_real.ckpt",
             None,
-            SmilesTokenizer(),
         )
     }

-Here we have assigned a vocabulary from out prior to our model, a simple tokenizer and no weights file.
+Here we have assigned vocabulary and weights files from out set of priors to the model.
+We could, however, use others.

-We could, however, add a weights file to the model if we wanted to.
-Or pretrain the model with AceGen's retraining scripts and then add the weights file to the model_mapping dictionary.
-Similarly, we could optimize some scoring function with Reinvent or AHC (PPO and A2C would require defining a critic model).
+Now, we can already use the model in the Reinvent and AHC training scripts for de novo molecule generation.

+For decorative and linking tasks, we would need to define a tokenizer.
+We can use, for example, the SMILEStokenizer2() from AceGen that is compatible with enamine_real_vocabulary.txt.

+Finally, the PPO and A2C training scripts require a critic model.
+It would be similar to the actor model, but without the ProbabilisticActor wrapper.
+It is actually created [here](../acegen/models/gpt2.py).

 ---